dalesgit/zettelkasten/Changing us.md

 _–Søren Kierkegaard (1813–55)_

-A song that I used to play on the piano and sing to myself over and overbegins this way:
+A song that I used to play on the piano and sing to myself over and over begins this way:

 Open the eyes of my heart, Lord \
 Open the eyes of my heart \
-I want to see You
+I want to see You …

 *-- Michael W. Smith*

+As I let that music flow in and through me, it became a way to fertilize the budding relationship I sought with God.